72hrs in Mallorca

 Mallorca has been an unbeatable holiday destination for decades due to its Mediterranean appeal, culinary traditions and historical attributes.
 The island has many corners of escapes that are tranquil and peaceful, while the main city Palma resembles an idealistic epicentre of the Mediterranean's envious way of life, with a rich cultural agenda.
 This 72 hours post is packed with insider tips on where to eat, drink and stay in Mallorca on a three-day break.

 Over the past 10 years, Palma's capital city has been consecrated with numerous boutique hotels, giving the tourists more offerings for their stays.
 Due to the high standards and nearly perfected atonement of hotel offerings, visitors are spoilt for choices.
-As in any holiday getaway, hotels are a personal aspect when away, and openings such as Posada Terra Santa, Hotel Sant Francesc, Can Alomar and Hotel Tres to name a few, define what is to have a luxurious, genuine and personally catered for boutique hotel stay.
+As in any holiday getaway, hotels are a personal aspect when away, and openings such as Boutique Hotel Sant Jaume, Posada Terra Santa, Hotel Sant Francesc and Can Alomar to name a few, define what is to have a luxurious, genuine and personally catered for boutique hotel stay.

 The old town of Palma is an absolute stunner, you could spend weeks in the city alone, and still uncover blissful finds every day.
 The inner city is compact and pleasant with pedestrianised narrow streets making it easy to discover on foot.
 We recommend visiting the arty neighbourhood of La Lonja-Borne, here you can find the popular Viveca Palma store for that authentic and genuine product display you always wanted to have for your home.
 It is more than a store, it is a way of life, a way of conceiving what can become a dream home.
 You can find it on a little entry through Carrer de Sant Feliu nº 17.
 The owner can tell you stories of her upbringing, as she travelled through Tunisia, Kenya, Morocco, Peru, Thailand and other places that have taken her and her family to hand-pick the finest selections of homeware and decor.